 - The Low-Cost, Moderate-Cost, and Liberal Food Plans: 2007 Administrative Report

 - Thrifty Food Plan, 2006 Report

-For information on putting the Thrifty Food Plan into practice, please see What's Cooking?
+For information on eating a nutritious diet at a minimal cost, please see the Healthy Eating on a Budget section on ChooseMyPlate.gov, which provides a variety of tips and strategies for saving money while eating nutritiously.
+You may also be interested in the What's Cooking?
 USDA Mixing Bowl -- a collection of quick, delicious, cost-effective recipes for every type of cook.
 What's Cooking? is an interactive tool to help with healthy meal planning, cooking, and grocery shopping.
 The site features a searchable database of healthy recipes, options to build a cookbook, print recipe cards, and share recipes via social media.
 What's Cooking? contains recipes for use by nutrition educators working with the SNAP-eligible population.

 The meal plans and recipes were developed and evaluated by The Pennsylvania State University under contract with the USDA Center for Nutrition Policy and Promotion.
 Four-person families with limited incomes prepared and evaluated the menus and recipes for taste and quality.
 Note: This publication is based on the Dietary Guidelines for Americans 1995 and the Food Guide Pyramid and is provided here for historical purposes.